7 dbt Testing Best Practices

 Beyond just testing models, strong data testing includes testing of sources too.
 Data sources can include CSV files, event data, streams, data from Facebook ads, and even another data warehouse.
-Testing for data integrity and accurate assumptions should be performed on data at the source level.
-Doing so helps catch inconsistencies early in the ETL process.
+Testing for data integrity, freshness, and accurate assumptions should be performed on data at the source-level and helps catch inconsistencies early in the ETL process.

 #5: Integrate alerting

-A strong testing practice includes an alerting component.
-If your test runs are automated—meaning they might be scheduled or triggered by certain events—then your data team may not always be aware that tests are running.
-When failures occur in automated tests, you need to know about them immediately.
+A strong testing practice includes ensuring your data test failures are actually found and fixed—using alerting!
+If your test runs are automated—meaning they might be scheduled or triggered with an orchestrator or certain events—then your data team may not always be aware that tests are running (and failing).
+When failures occur in automated tests, your team needs to know about them immediately.

 In dbt, alerting can be used in the traditional sense: to alert the data team (or a specific person) when tests fail so they know when something is wrong with the code or data.
 Alert notifications can be delivered by email or via Slack.